HimadeepRagiri/ML-and-DL-Projects/Deep Learning Projects/Face_Recognition/README.md

 ### Web Deployment

-Run the Jupyter notebook in the `deployment/` directory or use:
+Run app.py in the `deployment/` directory or use:
 ```bash
 flask run
 ```